Conservation & Wildlife Management

-The critical skills needed for CWM hunts are patience, a keen eye and marksmanship.
+The critical skills needed for Conservation & Wildlife Management is patience, a keen eye and marksmanship.
 The standards of marksmanship are high but are achievable with some practice.
 You'll also be asked to demonstrate correct carriage of firearms in the field along with the ability to follow instructions and act responsibly in the bush.
 Re qualification shoots are held regularly and each member must be re qualified at least once per year.

-Additional skills include basic navigation, radio communications, first aid, wildlife identification and management, field craft, hunting ethics and 4WD skills.
+Additional skills include basic navigation, radio communications, first aid, wildlife identification and management, field craft, conservation ethics and 4WD skills.

 The target species for the CWM clubs vary across the spectrum of feral and pest species and depend to some extent on the objectives of the project.

 Cats and Foxes are always high on the list for most shoots we undertake.